Unity-Technologies/VolumetricLighting/README.md

 This repository contains some of the lighting effects implemented for the [Unity Adam demo](https://unity3d.com/pages/adam): volumetric fog, area lights and tube lights.

+## Now integrated in HDRP

+Volumetric fog is now included in the High Definition Rendering Pipeline (HDRP) : https://docs.unity3d.com/Manual/pack-keys.html => High Definition RP => Lighting / Lighting Volumetric.
+This package is intended for Unity Adam demo and Legacy usage, it will mostly get compatibility fixes.

 ##### Adam
 ![fog in the Adam demo](http://i.imgur.com/XYExw51.gif)